Tristaro/School-Work-2024-2025/MediaCom/Group Project/Script.md

 One of the most effective strategies used in microtransactions is **persuasive design**.
 Games often use a one-click purchasing system that removes barriers to spending.
 Flashing banners, time-limited discounts, and FOMO (fear of missing out) to create a sense of urgency, making players more likely to buy.
 Additionally, developers track player behavior to determine the best time to present offers, increasing the chances of a purchase.
 ## **Slide 6: Psychological Manipulation & Reward Systems**

 Microtransactions often take advantage of **gambling mechanics**.
 Many games use **variable-ratio reinforcement**, the same strategy found in slot machines.
 Loot boxes and gacha systems provide randomized rewards, pushing players to spend more in hopes of obtaining rare items.
-This unpredictability fuels repeated spending, making microtransactions addictive for many players.
+This unpredictability fuels repeated spending, making microtransactions addictive for many players especially children.
 ## **Slide 7: Media as a Mass-Produced Commodity**

 Microtransactions have also changed how the gaming industry generates revenue.
 Instead of players paying once for a game, companies now rely on continuous spending through loot boxes, battle passes, in-game currency and subscriptions.
 This shift has turned gaming into an ongoing revenue stream, generating billions of dollars every year.